kivy-garden/draggable/README.md

 ## Cancellation

-When your app switches a scene, you may want to cancel all the ongoing drags.
+When your app switches a scene, you may want to cancel all ongoing drags.
 `ongoing_drags()` and `draggable.drag_cancel()` are what you want.

 ```python